hkoivisto/Election_Analysis/README.md

-# Election_analysis
+# Election_Analysis

 ## Project Overview
-AColorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the toatal number of votes cast.
 2. Get a complete list of candidates who received votes.